stormasm/spanish/log/mexdaily26.md

+### 2/27/26

+- a que hora puedo desayunar, what time can I eat breakfast to

 ### 2/15/26

 - Este es nuestro último fin de semana en CDMX - this is our last weekend in cdmx